lucky-sideburn/kubeinvaders/README.md

 ## Persistence

-K-inv uses Redis for save and manage data.
-Redis is configured with "appendonly".
+K-inv uses Redis to save and manage data.
+Redis is configured with "appendonly."

-At moment the helm chart does not support PersistentVolumes but this task is in the to do list...
+Currently, the Helm chart does not support PersistentVolumes, but this task is on the to-do list...

-## Generic Troubleshooting And Known Problems
+## Generic Troubleshooting and Known Problems

-* It seems that KubeInvaders does not work with EKS because of problems with ServiceAccount.
+* It seems that KubeInvaders does not work with EKS due to problems with ServiceAccount.
-* At moment the installation of KubeInvaders into a namespace that is not named "kubeinvaders" is not supported
+* Currently, the installation of KubeInvaders into a namespace that is not named "kubeinvaders" is not supported.
-* I have only tested KubeInvaders with a Kubernetes cluster installed through KubeSpray
+* I have only tested KubeInvaders with a Kubernetes cluster installed through KubeSpray.
-* If you don't see aliens please do the following steps:
+* If you don't see aliens, please follow these steps:
-1. Open a terminal and do "kubectl logs <pod_of_kubeinvader> -n kubeinvaders -f"
+   1. Open a terminal and run "kubectl logs <pod_of_kubeinvader> -n kubeinvaders -f"
-2. Execute from another terminal `curl "https://<your_kubeinvaders_url>/kube/pods?action=list&namespace=namespace1" -k`
+   2. Execute the following command from another terminal: `curl "https://<your_kubeinvaders_url>/kube/pods?action=list&namespace=namespace1" -k`
-3. Open an issue with attached logs
+   3. Open an issue with attached logs.

 ## Troubleshooting Unknown Namespace

-* Check if namespaces declared with helm config.target_namespace (es: config.target_namespace="namespace1\,namespace2") exist and contain some pods
+* Check if the namespaces declared with helm config.target_namespace (e.g., config.target_namespace="namespace1\,namespace2") exist and contain some pods.
-* Check from your browser developer console if there some HTTP requests that fails (send them to luckysideburn[at]gmail[dot]com or open an issue on this repo
+* Check your browser's developer console for any failed HTTP requests (send them to luckysideburn[at]gmail[dot]com or open an issue on this repo).
-* Try v1.9.6_debug and send logs to luckysideburn[at]gmail[dot]com or open an issue on this repo
+* Try using v1.9.6_debug and send logs to luckysideburn[at]gmail[dot]com or open an issue on this repo.

 ## Prometheus Metrics

-KubeInvaders exposes metrics for Prometheus through the standard endpoint /metrics
+KubeInvaders exposes metrics for Prometheus through the standard endpoint /metrics.

-This is an example of Prometheus configuration:
+Here is an example of Prometheus configuration:

 ```bash
 scrape_configs: